 To follow through with the CARES Act Provider Relief Fund money, physicians must abide by all the terms and conditions.

 Important clauses for this relief fund are:

-- The fund is only to be used to avoid or respond to coronavirus affects.
+- The fund is only to be used to avoid or respond to coronavirus effects.

-- The fund is only used as compensation to the lost revenue or the endured healthcare cost during the COVID-19 pandemic.
+- The fund is only to be used as compensation for the lost revenue or the endured healthcare cost during the COVID-19 pandemic.

 Physicians were quite unsure about how to act to these facts.
 Of course, medical billing outsourcing companies can’t proceed without their clients’ consent.
 Therefore, HHS took it upon itself to explain all the complications that restrict healthcare professionals to benefit from this program.

 HHS Explains the CARES Act Provider Relief Fund Requirements